[?] Subscribe To The Bookkeeping Blog

 It would be great if my American site visitors could provide some U.S. bookkeeping resources!
 What are your favorite bookkeeping websites? ...

-2. photo of Dawn Fotopulos, founder of Best Small Biz Help
+Dawn Fotopulos from Best Small Biz Help

-Dawn explains the site's mission is to "train and support the very small business owner who makes under $50K per year, to read financial statements, find new customers on/ offline, and survive this tough economy.
+1. Dawn Fotopulos's site Best Small Biz Help was the The Solopreneur's Lifeline.
+She has since moved on to author a few books that help the small business entrepreneur under the brand Hidden Profit Prophet.
+Dawn's old site's mission was to "train and support the very small business owner who makes under $50K per year, to read financial statements, find new customers on/ offline, and survive this tough economy.
 We have a team of experts in accounting, IT, insurance, healthcare writing for the site."

 1. Real Life Accounting is designed for non-accountants.
 It has free articles on bookkeeping and accounting as well as two affordable course offerings for non-accountants.
 This is a great resource!

-3. The Bean Counter offers free accounting and bookkeeping tutorials.
+2. The Bean Counter offers free accounting and bookkeeping tutorials.
 There are fun tests after each section of material is covered.

 Bookkeeping forums I like are ... (you need to be a member to participate but as bookkeeping resources ... they are unbeatable ... for me.)